ravindra123987/Quiz-app-Android-App-Development-Project/README.md

 # Quiz-app-Android-App-Development-Project
 Online exam / quiz with two modules (Admin and student)

-This app uses firebase Realtime db for stroring data, please view documentation.pdf for complete overview of how to use.
+This app uses firebase Realtime db for storing data, please view documentation.pdf for complete overview of how to use.

 Some of the other features implemented are: